HeRCLab/herc-file-formats/README.md

 *Trivial Neural network eXchange*

+**On Hiatus**: this project is tabled for the time being, as it's scope has become rather large.
+The decision reached on July 20, 2020 was to leave this project be for the present time, and instead build more application-specific file formats, such as [mlpx](https://github.com/HeRCLab/mlpx).
+Later with the benefit of hindsight, we can re-open this project when it's intented objectives become more directly necessary for our use cases.

 **WiP**: this repo does not contain any working code yet.
 The proposed format can be found in [`./doc`](./doc).